ChenZhongPu/data-structure-swufe/slides-web/week0.md

 ### Plagiarism is strictly prohibited

 The `self-judge` part is inspired by [Jim Huang](https://wiki.csie.ncku.edu.tw/User/weihsinyeh).
-As for the teamwork, you are required to form a team of **3-5** students to ask at least `15` questions during the semester.
+As for the teamwork, you are required to form a team of **3-5** students to answer at least `15` questions during the semester.

 ---